 After the birth of my second baby, the mom tribe that I had already gathered around me was vital in making sure my family was fed after those first hard newborn weeks.
 My tribe created a meal train for us, and one of my friends would show up at my door each night with a hot meal.
 I can’t tell you how wonderful that made me feel and what a weight off my shoulders it was not to worry about cooking for my family while we adjusted to our new normal.

 9. Bunco/Wine/Movie Nights

 As much as I love my family, sometimes a mom just needs to get the hell out of the house and get stupid with her girls.
 My tribe was instrumental in keeping me somewhat sane by organizing monthly girls’ nights.
 We would play bunco or watch a movie or just sit and chat over a glass of wine or two.
-There is something magical that happens when you are able to get out of the house and hang out with a girlfriend or two for a few hours.
+Something magical happens when you can get out of the house and hang out with a girlfriend or two for a few hours.
 You come back home refreshed, a little less insane, and ready to be a mommy again!

 10. Carrying Me When the Worst Happened

-If there was only one piece of advice I could give to a new mom, it would be this: find your tribe.
-Don’t wait.
-Don’t be afraid.
-Don’t worry about feeling awkward or vulnerable.
+If there were only one piece of advice I could give to a new mom, it would be this: find your tribe.
+Don’t wait, be afraid or worry about feeling awkward or vulnerable.
 I’m sure your husband is wonderful; mine was too.
 I know you can probably do this alone; many women have.
 But you don’t have to, and you shouldn’t.
 There is truth to the saying, “It takes a village to raise a child.”
 Even more true is that it takes a tribe to support a mom.
 Find your tribe, mamas.